 - Pantanos de Villa (wetlands of Villa): Seabirds. vultures and more.

-So, if you are a bird lover, I hope you got enough reasons to take your binoculars and camera and run in direction of this city, Lima and its birds are waiting for you.
+So, if you are a bird lover, I hope you got enough reasons to take your binoculars, camera, and run in direction to my city, Lima and its birds are waiting for you.

-Learn more about our tours in Lima or trips in Peru starting by clicking below
+Learn more about our tours in Lima and Peru starting by clicking below